ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

 9. Accept the **Terms of Use** and click **Create** to provision a new {{site.data.keyword.powerSys_notm}}.

-The following table provides information about the **Virtual server instance** fields:
+The following table provides information about the **Power Ssytems Virtual server instance** fields:

 <table>
 <caption>Table 1.
-New Power Virtual Server Instance fields</caption>
+Power Virtual Server instance fields</caption>
 <tr>
 <th>Field</th>
 <th>Description</th>